MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 1. For **Hourly rate** on the **System defaults** page, enter an average employee hourly rate to use by default for analysis.
 2. Select **Save**.

 #### Reclassify external domains

-In this feature, you can reclassify one or more external domains as internal, to include them in your organizational data analysis.
+With this setting, you can reclassify one or more external domains as internal, which includes them in your organizational data analysis.

-This setting will change all of the data that relates to the specified domain to be internal to your organization, as follows:
+After you add a domain and save the change for this setting, it'll change all of the data related to the specified domain as internal to your organization, as follows:

- * Explore charts and metrics will show the domain as internal retroactively for the specified date range.
+ * Explore charts and metrics will show the domain as internal *retroactively* for the specified date range.
 For example, employees in this domain will change from external to internal collaborators for all collaboration metrics shown in the **Explore** pages.
- * Organizational and Office 365 data from this domain will update to be internal after the next data refresh.
+ * Organizational and Office 365 data from this domain will update to be internal after the *next data refresh*.
  * Sources data will include this domain (previously external) in internal-collaborator metrics and applicable coverage data will change based on this new domain classification.
- * The changes can be reverted by removing the domain that has been reclassified.
+ * The changes can be reverted by removing the domain that was reclassified.
- * [Excluding domains in the privacy settings](#exclude-domains-or-email-addresses) trumps the changes that are made using this reclassification feature.
-That is, an excluded domain remains excluded, whether or not it has been reclassified.
+ * [Excluding domains in the privacy settings](#exclude-domains-or-email-addresses) overrides the changes made with this reclassification setting.
+That is, an excluded domain remains excluded, whether or not it's reclassified as internal.

 ### Privacy settings